-He was reduced to wagging his clay slurry-smeared, Freudian middle finger-tail at his family – a backside prison tattoo sheathed in a twitcher’s anorak flashed open at random in scenes he probably thought were more pretence-smashing-ly furcoat-no-knickers.
+He was reduced to wagging his clay slurry-glossed, Freudian middle finger-tail at his family – a backside prison tattoo sheathed in a twitcher’s anorak flashed open at random in scenes he probably thought were more daringly furcoat-no-knickers.

 If my mother had got a bit of real, unashamed joy and filthy, banged-up baseness in the bedroom behind closed doors now and then, together with the man she had fallen in love with and married—instead of sophomoric spade-calling, leering and chess piece-chasing—maybe she’d have looked less like a remote control freak or prim and martyred Muffet the sandalled bunk inspector liked to go “Boo!” to and emotionally and intellectually rape and whip into shape – along with his children.

 A routine he’d lashed together years ago in those edited, fifty minute hours filled with free-associating, tummy-stroking truthiness.

 Always up with the lark in Nature, he spent more time out of the nest birdwatching – listening to their poetry and song; answering the chorus of Nature.

 My mother was a strong and exasperatingly controlling personality—in later life standing shorter, marbled with arthritis—who was not physically warm but loving, supportive and gregarious.

 Her mother was the daughter of a ship’s cook, and after my mother’s father’s death and several marriages she finally found the love of her life in a distinguished captain of ICI and decorated hero of Monte Cassino.